shader-slang/slang/docs/linking.md

 Slang Linking
 =============

 The Slang feature around libraries and linking are a *work in progress*.
 Future versions of Slang are likely to change the API and binary compatibility.
+Also note that currently reflection is mainly unsupported.

 In many languages it is possible to compile source files into binaries such as libraries and object files.
-Then these files can be combined perhaps with other source files to produce a result such as an executable.
+Later these files can be combined perhaps with other source files to produce a result such as an executable.
 Slang now has experimental support for such a feature.

 To make such a feature work we need a few abilities